bodthegod/thebod-app/README.md

 The goal of this project was for me to put a twist on a usual blog, add interactive and fun colour schemes and relate it to fitness- a topic I am passionate about.
 I really wanted this website to engage the user and have a fun and refreshing feel to it.

 Required functions that my website needed:

-- Good user experience and a clear understanding of the user flow
+1. Good user experience and a clear understanding of the user flow
-- User engagement (posting, liking, commenting, following)
+2. User engagement (posting, liking, commenting, following)
-- User login authentication status
+3. User login authentication status
-- Full CRUD functionality for posts, comments, likes, followers and profile data
+4. Full CRUD functionality for posts, comments, likes, followers and profile data
-- Profiles that could be personalised (images, bio)
+5. Profiles that could be personalised (images, bio)
-- Filtering posts by tags
+6. Filtering posts by tags
-- Filtering posts by search functionality of data related to a post (title, user)
+7. Filtering posts by search functionality of data related to a post (title, user)
-- Like filtering by viewing all previously liked posts
+8. Like filtering by viewing all previously liked posts
-- Feed filtering by viewing all followed user's posts
+9. Feed filtering by viewing all followed user's posts
-- Mobile responsiveness for website to be fully functionable and accesable on different screen sizes
+10. Mobile responsiveness for website to be fully functionable and accessable on different screen sizes

 ## User Stories

-#### Navigation
+#### Navigation (Project Goal # Covered: 1, 3)

 1. As a user I can view the home page so that I can understand the use and purpose of the blog site
 2. As a user I can view the navigation bar at all times so that I have easy access to switch to any page for good user experience
 3. As a previous or new user I can view the log in and sign up buttons so that I can log into an account or create an account

-#### Authentication
+#### Authentication (Project Goal # Covered: 1, 3)

 4. As a new or existing user I can create an account so that I can access all login required features to the website
 5. As a previous user I can log into my account so that I can access all features for a logged in user
 6. As a user I can remain logged in when changing pages so that I can use the app as I please until I log out

-#### Posts
+#### Posts (Project Goal # Covered: 1, 2, 4, 9)

 7. As a user I can post content on the website so that I can keep my following users up to date on my fitness goals, and upload images
 8. As a user I can view the tags related to a post so that I can see how relevant the content is to me as a user